ohmersimpson/kata-netlify-refresh/site/community/index.md

 ## Meetings

 Architecture Committee: The Architecture Committee works on the technical direction of the project.
 Meetings are on Tuesdays at 8:00am PT.
-Agendas & call info can be found [here]().
+Agendas & call info can be found [here](https://etherpad.openstack.org/p/katacontainers-2019-architecture-committee-mtgs).
 Marketing SIG: The Marketing SIG works on developing community content as well as advocacy and outreach.
-You can get involved with the Marketing SIG on the Kata [mailing list]() or by visiting #kata-marketing in the Kata Slack.
+You can get involved with the Marketing SIG on the Kata [mailing list](http://lists.katacontainers.io/cgi-bin/mailman/listinfo) or by visiting #kata-marketing in the [Kata Slack](https://katacontainers.slack.com/).

 ---

 ## Collaborate

-Meet the team and collaborate with us at the [Open Infrastructure Summit]() and the [PTG]().
+Meet the team and collaborate with us at the [Open Infrastructure Summit](https://www.openstack.org/summit/denver-2019/) and the [PTG](https://openstack.org/ptg).

 ---

-## Gobernance
+## Governance

 Kata Containers is governed according to the "four opens":